wuudgh/js-fundamentals/README.md

 $ git add src/variable-assignments/variable-assignments.js
 $ git commit -m "variable-assignments completed"
 ```

-**Important** - running git commit runs the tests. **If there are test failures the command will abort.**
+> **Important** - running git commit runs a test to check the formatting of your code. **If there are errors the command will abort.**

-Make sure you see no errors in the exercise you completed before continuing.
+> Make sure you see no errors in the exercise you completed before continuing.
 If you see errors, read them carefully and **fix your work** before repeating the above steps.

-You can verify a successful commit by checking with `git log` - verify you see the commit message.
+> You can verify a successful commit by checking with `git log` - verify you see the commit message.
 ```
 $ git push origin main
 ```